Hudica/Hudica/README.md

 I'm a passionate developer and lifelong learner exploring the endless possibilities of technology.

-- 🔭 **Currently Working On:**
-  - **Brightside Newsletter** 🌞 — A weekly dose of positivity and inspiration from the world of tech and beyond.

 - 🌱 **Currently Learning:**
   - Machine Learning (ML)
   - Cloud Computing